-Following public notice, the draft Phase V.3 RP/SEA will be available to the public for a 30-day comment period.
-The deadline for submitting written comments on the draft Phase V.3 RP/SEA is specified in the public notice published in the Federal Register and the Florida DWH and the DWH Trustee websites.
-During this time, the Trustees plan to host a public meeting in Santa Rosa County, on July 18, 2019.
-At the public meeting, the Trustees will accept verbal comments, which will be documented, and written comments.
-In addition, the Trustees will accept public comments through a web-based comment submission site (www.gulfspillrestoration.noaa.gov/restoration-areas/florida) and through U.S. Mail.
-Chapter 1 of this Phase V.3 RP/SEA provides further detail on the public comment process.
+Following public notice on the Florida DWH and the DWH Trustee websites, the Draft Phase V.3 RP/SEA was released for a 30-day comment period.
+The deadline for submitting public comments on the Draft Phase V.3 RP/SEA was July 22, 2019.
+During this time, the FL TIG hosted a public meeting in Santa Rosa County, on July 18, 2019 to facilitate public understanding of the Phase V.3 RP/SEA.
+At the public meeting, the FL TIG accepted verbal and written comments.
+In addition, the FL TIG accepted public comments through a web-based comment submission site

+(www.gulfspillrestoration.noaa.gov/restoration-areas/florida) and through U.S. Mail.
+Chapter 1 of this Phase V.3 RP/SEA provides additional detail on the public comment process.
+A summary of the public comments received and the FL TIG's responses to those comments are addressed in Chapter 5 of this Phase V.3 RP/EA.

 The public, government agencies, and other entities have identified and continue to identify a large number of potential restoration projects for consideration during the restoration planning process.
-Projects not identified for evaluation in this draft Phase V.3 RP/SEA may continue to be considered for inclusion in future restoration planning.
+Projects not identified for evaluation in this Phase V.3 RP/SEA may continue to be considered for inclusion in future restoration planning.